 Congress has repeatedly blocked stricter gun control laws during Obama's tenure, which he has described as "the greatest frustration of [his] presidency".

-There has been outcry from the gun lobby and other right-wingers at the proposed changes, despite the fact that suicide, murders and accidents involving firearms kill more than 30,000 Americans every year.
+from the gun lobby and other right-wingers at the proposed changes, despite the fact that suicide, murders and accidents involving firearms kill more than 30,000 Americans every year.

 The actions Obama is forcing through are focused on closing loopholes and strengthening background checks - actions that will make it harder for dangerous people to get their hands on guns, including: